avrahamm/calls-csv-statistics/README.md

 ### Docker Configuration

-Docker services can be customized in the `docker-compose.yml` file.
+Docker services can be customized in the `docker-compose.yml` file (or `compose.yaml` in newer versions).

 ## Troubleshooting